BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

      1. The arguments object is an array-like but not an array.
 Whereas the rest parameters are array instances.
      2. The arguments object does not support methods such as sort, map, forEach, or pop.
 Whereas these methods can be used in rest parameters.
-     3. The rest parameters are only the ones that haven’t been given a separate name, while the arguments object contains all arguments passed to the function
+     3. The rest parameters are only the ones that haven't been given a separate name, while the arguments object contains all arguments passed to the function

 415. ### What are the differences between spread operator and rest parameter